Sheharyar-Sarmad/AI-Powered-Mental-Health-Predictor/README.md

 ## ✨ Features

 ### 🧠 AI-Powered Analysis
-- Machine Learning Model trained on lifestyle & digital habits
+- Machine Learning model trained on lifestyle & digital habits
 - Real-time predictions with 87% accuracy
 - Personalized wellness score (0-10 scale)

+### 💬 AI Chat Assistant
+- Built-in chat powered by **Groq**, with fast inference models (defaults to a Compound model when available)
+- Ask follow-up questions about your score, get tailored recommendations, and discuss your results conversationally
+- **Voice input** — speak your question and review the transcript before sending
+- **Text-to-speech** replies, with a dedicated stop/cancel control so playback stops the instant you want it to
+- Cancel in-flight generation at any time — no waiting for a response you don't want
+- Responses render as proper formatted text — headings, bullet points, and tables — not raw markdown

 ### 📊 Comprehensive Assessment
 - **Digital Habits**: Screen time, platform usage, unlock frequency